Kettle Pond Visitor Center50 Bend RoadCharlestown, RI 02813401-364-9124

 Kettle Pond Visitor Center brochure (pdf)Kettle Pond Trail Map (pdf)Ninigret National Wildlife Refuge trail map (pdf)Trails Through Time brochure (pdf)

 An EarthCache involves using a GPS unit to go to a certain location.
 Before going to the location the user needs to research the EarthCache and perform the educational lesson at the site.
 Visitors to the refuge EarthCaches will discover unique land features, geological processes, and a treasured landscape.
-EarthCache backpacks are available to borrow at the Kettle Pond Visitor Center.
+Check our public program schedule to see what EarthCaching programs might be coming up a the Kettle Pond Visitor Center.

 Pets are not allowed on the refuges, except at Kettle Pond Visitor Center.
 We allow leashed dogs on the trail at Kettle Pond Visitor Center because along the trail at least, there are fewer ground-nesting birds than at other locations on our refuges.